COMPASS INSTRUMENTS FUNCTIONS

-Yes, we have.
-It calculates the FAI triangle and flat triangles.
-You can use this function in different ways: full automatically, semi-automatic or manual.
-(EVO and Easy Pilot)
+Yes, we do.
+It calculates FAI and flat triangles.
+You can use this function in different ways: fully automatic, semi-automatic or manual.

 Can I see data relating XC-flights and/or triangle flights?

-You, can see many data and choose the ones you want to be displayed.
-For example you can see the distance already covered (optimized), the remaining distance to close the triangle, the distance and altitude required to the triangle sectors (or arrival height/altitude at the triangle sectors) and the triangle end (validation), the average speed, the minimum and max triangle possible ...
-(EVO and Easy Pilot)
+You can choose the data that you want to be displayed.
+For example you can see the distance already covered (optimized), the remaining distance to close the triangle, the distance and altitude required to the triangle sectors (or arrival height/altitude at the triangle sectors) and the triangle end (validation), the average speed, the minimum and max triangle possible...

-How does it work Glide Over Terrain?
+How does the Glide Over Terrain work?
 What is it?

 The instrument calculates your average glide-ratio, the strength and direction of wind, your polar, your sink rate and, of course, your position.
 The instrument , at the same time, “reads” the terrain around you.
-As consequence, by combining all these information, it calculates in real time where your glide will end, i.e. the exact point you will touch the terrain in front of you (at your bow).
+As consequence, by combining all these information, it calculates in real time where your glide will end, i.e. the exact point you will touch the terrain in front of you.